gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ## Story: Dependencies report shows compile time dependency graph of a Java library

 - Dependency report shows all JVM components for the project, and the resolved compile time graphs for each variant.
+- Dependency report implementation should not have any knowledge of the Java ecosystem.
+It may understand the abstract software model.

 ## Story: Build author defines repositories using model rules